 Elizabeth Neidecker Communication Disorders Undergraduate Scholarship: The Elizabeth Neidecker Communication Disorders Undergraduate Scholarship was established by Professor Emeritus Neidecker to support students in Communication Sciences and Disorders who are planning to practice in the school setting.

-The Lima Noon Sertoma Speech-Language Pathology Scholarship: The club established this application to support students who wish to pursue careers as speech-language pathologists.
+The Lima Noon Sertoma Speech-Language Pathology Scholarship: The club established this scholarship to support students who wish to pursue careers as speech-language pathologists.
 The recipient shall be a 2nd year Graduate Student and a resident of Northwest or West Central Ohio.

 Harold J. (Hal) McGrady Speech/Language Pathology Scholarship: Recipients must be a rising 2nd-year master’s student in Communication Sciences and Disorders who is in the school-based track and who has expressed an interest in working in the school setting after graduation.
 Preference is given to students who show financial need and who have demonstrated leadership and involvement in student life activities.
 Students are automatically considered for the following scholarships/awards.
 No application is necessary.